What Is the Essure Birth Control Implant?

 - Fetal Death from Pregnancies Occurring While Device is in the Body

-As a result of over 10,000 reports of serious side effects caused by the use of the Essure Birth Control Implant, the FDA finally ordered Bayer in 2016 to include warnings of the risk of serious injury and death for women using the Essure Birth Control Implant.
+As a result of over 10,000 reports of serious side effects caused by the use of the Essure, the FDA finally ordered Bayer in 2016 to include warnings of the risk of serious injury and death for women using the product.

-Hundreds of dangerous drug lawsuits have been filed by patients claiming to have been injured from the use of the Essure Birth Control Implants, most of which are presently consolidated in California.
+Hundreds of dangerous drug lawsuits have been filed by patients claiming to have been injured from the use of the Essure, most of which are presently consolidated in California.

-What If You Think You May Have a Problem From the Essure Birth Control Implant?
+What If You Think You May Have a Problem From the Essure Birth Control Device?